Ananda Mahidol: Circumstances of succession

 King Prajadhipok (Rama VII) abdicated in 1935 due to political quarrels with the new quasi-democratic government as well as health problems.
 The king decided to abstain from exercising his prerogative to name a successor to the throne.
 By that time, the crown had already passed from Prince Mahidol's line to that of his half-brother's when his eldest full brother, Crown Prince Maha Vajirunhis, died as a teenager during King Chulalongkorn's reign.
 A half-brother, Prince Vajiravudh (as the next eldest) replaced Prince Vajirunhis as the crown prince.
 He eventually succeeded to the throne in 1910 as King Rama VI.
 In 1924 the king instituted the Palace Law of Succession in order to govern subsequent successions.
 The law gave priority to the children of his mother Queen Regent Saovabha Phongsri over the children of King Chulalongkorn's two other royal wives.
 The law was enacted on the death of King Vajiravudh in 1925 and the crown passed to his youngest brother, Prince Prajadhipok of Sukhothai.

 Offering the throne to Prince Prajadhipok was not without a debate.
 In doing so, another candidate was bypassed: Prince Chula Chakrabongse, son of the late Field Marshal Prince Chakrabongse Bhuvanath of Phitsanulok, who before his death had been the heir-apparent to King Vajiravudh.
-It was questioned whether the Succession Law enacted by King Vajiravudh actually barred Prince Chakrabongse Bhuvanath (and for that matter, Prince Chula Chakrabongse) from succession on the grounds that he married a foreigner (Russian).
+It was questioned whether the Succession Law enacted by King Vajiravudh actually barred Prince Chakrabongse Bhuvanath (and for that matter, Prince Chula Chakrabongse) from succession on the grounds that he married a foreigner.
 However, his marriage had taken place before this law was enacted and had been endorsed by King Chulalongkorn himself.
 There was no clear resolution, but in the end the many candidates were passed over and Prince Prajadhipok was enthroned.